 I referred to someone whose mother was moving into an assisted living facility.
 Her mother was on a Medi-Medi plan and she wanted to be able to see the doctor who comes to the facility on a weekly basis.
 I call these doctors “traveling doctors”.
 If I could find a traveling doctor who accepts a Medi-Medi plan, this would be a Perfect Medicare Insurance Plan.

-For these of you who do not know what a Medi-Medi plan is– these are plans that coordinate Medicare (as primary insurance) and Medi-Cal, which is California’s version of Medicaid.
-This is a program for low income individuals.
+For those of you who do not know what a Medi-Medi plan is–, these are plans that coordinate Medicare (as primary insurance) and Medi-Cal, which is California’s version of Medicaid.
+This is a program for low-income individuals.